 - different sexual positions

-You may also want to consider seeing your healthcare provider.
+You may also want to consider seeing your doctor.
 Sometimes pain can be caused by infections or other treatable conditions.
-Seeing your healthcare provider can allow you to get the proper treatment as well as gain additional advice for your specific concerns.
+Seeing your doctor can help you get the appropriate treatment as well as additional advice for your specific concerns.

 5. What positions work best?